How to setup dual monitors

 Compare and reference

 You might have noticed that many data analysts are well acquainted with the dual monitor setup already.
 And here’s why.
 It’s not just for show.
-Having two or more screens is really helpful if you need to compare critical data.
+Having two or more screens is helpful if you need to compare critical data.
 You’ll be able to compare files, projects, graphs, charts, and spreadsheets without having to constantly switch between screens.

 A step-by-step guide to setting up your dual monitor